 Most corporations provide that shareholders are entitled to cast one vote for each share owned.
 Under a cumulative voting scheme the shareholder is permitted to have one vote per share for each director to be elected.
 Shareholders are permitted to apportion those votes in any manner they wish among the director candidates.
 Shareholders have the opportunity to elect a minority representative to a board through cumulative voting, thereby ensuring representation for all sizes of shareholders.
 For example, if there is a company with a ten-member board and 500 shares outstanding-the total number of votes that may be cast is 5,000.
 In this case a shareholder with 51 shares (10.2 percent of the outstanding shares) would be guaranteed one board seat because all votes may be cast for one candidate.
-Cumulative voting therefore makes it easier for dissidents to be elected to a board.
-However, many Catholic institutional investors believe that the policy runs contrary to the one-share-one-vote principle and the principle that directors should represent all shareholders, not a special interest position.

-Vote FOR management proposals to eliminate cumulative voting.
+Vote AGAINST management proposals to eliminate cumulative voting.